11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Most dehumidifiers are based on vapor compression cycle.
 In this cooling cycle, basic fundamental operations include compression, condensation, expansion and evaporation.

-However, for desired functionality according to our requirements, there are several electronic components that assist components associated with these fundamental processes.
+However, for desired functionality according to our requirements, several electronic components assist these fundamental processes.

-Despite humidistat, that I discussed earlier, there are several other electronic components too.
-Just to have an idea, give a look to purposes and functionalities of these components:
+Despite humidistat, which I discussed earlier, there are several other electronic components too.
+Just to have an idea, look at purposes and functionalities of these components:

 • Capacitor: Stores and releases electrical energy.
 Dehumidifier generally has two capacitors.
-One associated with compressor startup and second one creates magnetic flux to rotate the fan/blower.
+One is associated with compressor startup and the second one creates magnetic flux to rotate the fan/blower.

 • Relay: Works as a low power switch to control high power switch.
 Allows safe switching of dehumidifier components.